ThomasHEaton/UIEX/docs/attributes/uxml-reference.md

 ## Examples
 ---

-Use this attribute on `RedOwlClasses` to populate the field with the uxml object loaded from the UXML file using the query system

-Optionally if the name given is blank it will use the fields name to query for the element within the loaded UXML
+If the name given is blank it will use the fields name to query for the element within the loaded UXML

 ```cs
 namespace RedOwl.Demo